You never know when a dog may attack you out of nowhere.

 So how do you defend yourself against a dog attack?

-There are many different ways of handling a dog attack, but your best bet is to avoid the dog at all costs if possible.
-If not possible, then you’re going to have to either fight off the dog or figure out how to disable the animal or distract it long enough for you to escape.
+Your best bet is to avoid the dog at all costs if possible.
+Otherwise, you’re going to have to either fight off the dog or figure out how to distract it long enough for you to escape.

 Let’s start off with how to avoid a dog attack.